What can you do to prepare?

 - Flood Insurance – Purchasing flood insurance provides financial protection for the cost of repairs due to flood damage.
 Standard insurance policies do not cover flooding, but flood insurance is available for homeowners, renters and business owners through the National Flood Insurance Program.

 - Make or update your emergency kit including important documents, medication and emergency contact information.
+Be informed, get a kit, make a plan.

 - Think about how you will stay informed if there is a power outage.
 Have extra batteries for a battery-operated radio and your cell phone.
 Consider having a hand crank radio or cell phone charger.